Supporting student learning during times of disruption

 Communicating with students

 Create a detailed communications plan and communicate with students early and often.
 Once you have details about changes in the class, communicate them to students, along with information about how they can contact you (email, online office hours, etc.) and reassurance that although this shift is unexpected, their learning will continue.
-A useful communication plan also lets students know how soon they can expect a reply.
-They will have many questions, so try to figure out how you want to manage that.
+They will have many questions, so within that communication plan, try to let students know how soon they can expect a reply.

 Things to consider:

 - Communicating clearly and early students about your continuity plan.
 Questions helpful to consider: